Skip to main content

 A webhook is a way for one application to send automated messages or data to another application in real time.
 Unlike traditional APIs, which require constant polling for updates, webhooks allow applications to push information instantly as soon as an event occurs.
 This event-driven architecture enables faster and more responsive interactions between systems, saving valuable resources and improving overall system performance.

-You can setup GCP cloud function webhook using dlt as follows:
+You can set up a GCP cloud function webhook using dlt as follows:

 1. Initialize deployment